-Line 578 - print out a message of congratulations at doing something right.

-Line 579 - put the plank in the room, enable you to go west from room 10, change the description for room 10, decrement the object counter, and GOTO 210
+Line 578 - print out a message of congratulations at doing something right, put the plank in the room, enable you to go west from room 10, change the description for room 10, and GOTO 586.

-Line 580 - everything's all right, we can drop something!
+Line 580 - everything's all right, we can drop somehing!
 Print OK, decrement the object counter, put the object in the room, and check to see if we've got the bear with us.
-If we have then GOTO 584

-Line 582 - back to 210 for more input.
+If we have then GOTO 584, but otherwise it's back to 210 for more inputs.